Hard Waste Disposal Options for Residents

 No hard waste is to be placed on the kerbside prior to a booking being made.
 Upon booking, a collection date will be confirmed and hard waste can be placed on the kerbside on the weekend prior to the booked collection.

-The at call on demand service replaced the hard waste vouchers previously issued with rates notices.
+The at call service replaced the hard waste vouchers previously issued with rates notices.

 Additional paid kerbside hard waste collection